Lake Erie Walleye Fishing Charters

 Port Clinton is considered by most to be the “Walleye Capital of the World.”
 Unlike many other states and inland walleye lakes, the Ohio portion of Lake Erie does not have a closed season on walleye.
 Liberal limits and year round fishing is a testament to the abundance of walleye that Lake Erie has to offer.

-NEW for 2022!
+FISH CLEANING!
 Let us know when you book your charter that you’d like to take advantage of our fishing cleaning service.
-That will allow you to put your catch right in the freezer when you get home and you can avoid that fishing smell.
+Put your catch right in the freezer and avoid that fishing smell.

 Fish & Fowl Adventures focus our fishing efforts in the best known areas that hold walleye year round, including (but not limited to) the Western Basin Reef Complex, specifically: